-'Astounding' amount of contaminants found in fish habitat on Sumas Prairie after 2021 floods: study | CBC News
+'Widespread' amounts of cocaine, painkillers found in fish habitat after floods in B.C.'s Fraser Valley: study | CBC News

-'Astounding' amount of contaminants found in fish habitat on Sumas Prairie after 2021 floods: study
+'Widespread' amounts of cocaine, painkillers found in fish habitat on Sumas Prairie after 2021 floods: study

-Excessive metals, pesticides, fecal bacteria found in samples, Raincoast Conservation report says
+Excessive metals, pesticides, fecal bacteria also found in samples, Raincoast Conservation report says

 Fish habitat in the lower Fraser Valley was found to have an "astounding" amount of contaminants after extreme flooding last fall, according to a new study.

-The Raincoast Conservation Foundation said excessive nutrients, metals, fecal bacteria, hydrocarbons and pesticides were detected in 29 surface water samples from the Sumas Prairie in Abbotsford, B.C., over a seven-week period after the flood.
+The Raincoast Conservation Foundation said excessive nutrients, metals, fecal bacteria, hydrocarbons and pesticides — as well as cocaine and painkillers — were detected in 29 surface water samples from the Sumas Prairie in Abbotsford, B.C., over a seven-week period after the flood.

 "The degradation in the health of Sumas fish habitat became clear during this study," read a statement released with the findings on Thursday.